Exabyte-io/documentation/docs/tutorials/dft/fermi-surface.md

 # Prepare fermi surface file

 As below, navigate into the directory containing all your simulation results.
-Once in the correct simulation directory run the commands in the window below to generate the post-processing bxsf file.
+Once in the correct simulation directory run the commands in the window below to generate the post-processing bxsf file:

 ![Generate BXSF File](../../images/GenerateBXSFFile.png "Generate BXSF File")